US sanctions China's biotechnology sector for abuses of Uyghur rights | International Trade News - ExBulletin

 The U.S. Department of Commerce said Thursday it was blacklisting a number of Chinese tech companies, accusing the Beijing government of advancing high-tech oversight of Uighurs.

-The move bans companies from trading or exchanging products with the United States.
+The move, which bans listed companies from trading or exchanging products with the United States, was announced the same day the U.S. Congress passed legislation targeting exports from China’s western Xinjiang region.

 The scientific pursuit of biotechnology and medical innovation can save lives.
 Unfortunately, to [Peoples Republic of China] is choosing to use these technologies to pursue control over its people and oppress members of ethnic and religious minority groups, Commerce Secretary Gina Raimondo said in a statement.